 Recognizing and Avoiding US National Phase Common Mistakes

 PCT applicants entering the US national phase will benefit by understanding specific USPTO requirements and rules that may seem foreign or inconsistent with their local patent office rules.
-This is a brief list of common mistakes associated with filing US national stage applications.
+This is a brief list of common US national phase mistakes you’ll want to avoid when you are ready to enter the US national stage.
 By recognizing these pitfalls before entering the US national phase, PCT applicants will reduce delay and costs.